Pink Pussycat Pill Review: Natural Libido Enhancer?

 Atractylodes is another Asian plant species, and we cannot find any research backing its efficacy, nor does the manufacturer of Pink Pussycat Pill cite any.

-Overall we consider this to be a very low-quality supplement.
-We do not believe that Pink Pussycat Pill is likely to improve sexual function or sex drive in women, because we are unable to identify one single active ingredient proven in medical research to do so.
+Overall, we do not believe that Pink Pussycat Pill is likely to improve sexual function or sex drive in women, because we are unable to identify one single active ingredient proven in medical research to do so.

 Why Did Pink Pussycat Receive an FDA Warning?